 Mobile payments are starting to take traction in m-commerce.
 According to recent data, 39% of internet users prefer mobile payments now.
 Globally, mobile payments are becoming more accepted in each nation.
 The current highest acceptance rate is in China, where 64% of users prefer it over other payment methods.

 Mobile payments are starting to gain ground in the US.
 In 2016, the number of users that preferred mobile payments was only at 48.1 million.
 As the years went by, the number continued to balloon.
-By the end of this year, at least 61 million US consumers will begin using mobile payments, while the mobile payments market is expected to grow to $4.5 trillion by 2023.
+By the end of 2019 , 61 million US consumers began using mobile payments, while the mobile payments market is expected to grow to $4.5 trillion by 2023.

 27. Over 1 billion phone users did mobile banking.

 Banks and other finance firms are launching apps for the convenience of their users.
 The rise of these apps paved the way for more mobile banking.
 According to smartphone statistics, more than a billion mobile phone users have used their devices for banking worldwide.
 In the US, roughly 70% of millennials used this emerging practice.

 28. Proximity mobile payment transaction users will reach 1 billion in 2020.

 Many users are now able to use their smartphones for payment via scanners.
 This is a growing type of m-commerce that’s expected to boom in 2020 worldwide.
 According to statistics, there were 721.2 million users globally in 2017.
 However, by the end of 2020, that number is expected to surpass a billion.